DanialArab/Docker/README.md

 <a name="2"></b>
 ### What is Docker:

-Docker is a platform for **building, running, and shipping pplications** in a **consistent manner**.
+Docker is a platform for **building, running, and shipping applications** in a **consistent manner**.
 It solves the problem of "my application works on my machine though!:)".
 The three reasons behind this problem could be:

 + one or more files missing (your application is not completely deployed and misses something)
 + software version mismatch